-You must also indicate which option papers you are interesting in taking.
+You should clearly indicate your first and second choices for the option paper and suggest a possible master’s dissertation topic, including an indication of relevant background preparation.
 Please check the availability of specific option papers in the academic year for which you are applying and make clear in your statement why you wish to take the specific option(s) you have selected.

 In your statement of purpose, you should also sketch out a preliminary research proposal and title for your intended dissertation.
 This should supply a research question identifying the central issue or problem with which you intend to grapple, some account of the current state of scholarship in this area and an indication of the kinds of sources you hope to use.
 You only need to submit one document overall, combining this research proposal into your statement of purpose.

 Your statement must be written in English.
 A bibliography may also be provided, if relevant; if so, it is not included in the word count, though any footnotes should be included.

 It is anticipated that your ideas will change and develop once you have begun the programme and have been exposed to new approaches, sources and methods.
 However, students applying to this course are expected to have a clear sense of the kind of research they wish to undertake.

 - evidence of motivation for and understanding of the proposed area of study